TangTao-PKU/ARTS/README.md

 # ARTS
-This is the offical Pytorch implementation of the paper: "ARTS: Semi-Analytical Regressor using Disentangled Skeletal Representations for Human Mesh Recovery from Videos"
+This is the offical Pytorch implementation of the paper:"
 <div align="center">

   <h1 align="center">ARTS: Semi-Analytical Regressor using Disentangled Skeletal Representations for Human Mesh Recovery from Videos (ACM MM 2024)</h1>